$62.7 Million Worth of Ethereum Was Just Moved Off Binance | Benzinga

 $62.7 Million Worth of Ethereum Was Just Moved Off Binance

-What happened: $62.7 million worth of Ethereum (CRYPTO: BTC) was just moved from Binance exchange.
+What happened: $62.7 million worth of Ethereum (CRYPTO: ETH) was just moved from Binance exchange.

 Why it matters: Whales typically pull cryptocurrency off exchanges when planning to hold their investments for an extended period of time.
 Storing large amounts of money on an exchange presents an additional risk of theft, as exchange wallets are large targets for hackers.